Arches National Park

 • Tips

 Arches National Park is extremely easy to explore, with great views even if you just want to tour in the comfort of your air-conditioned car or take a few easy walks or brief hikes.
-But if you want to challenge yourself biking or hiking, there are numerous levels of difficulty available.
+However, if you want to challenge yourself, biking or hiking, of numerous difficulty levels are available.

-Hiking trails ranging from several day hikes down in the canyons, to much more accessible canyon rim and mesa trails.
+Hiking trails ranging from several day hikes down in the canyons, to much more accessible canyon rim and mesa trails are available.
 Arches NP offers a wide variety of vistas and experiences for hikers.
-Many of the trails take you to scenic vistas looking over sweeping views of the park, and features that can’t be seen by car.
-Top trails you can explore include (rated E for Easy, I for Intermediate and H for Hard): Here are a few of the top hikes in the park:
+Many of the trails take you to scenic vistas looking over sweeping views of the park and features that can’t be seen by car.
+Trails are rated E for Easy, I for Intermediate, and H for Hard.: Here are a few of the top hikes in the park:

 • Delicate Arch Hike (I)